juju4/security-recon-survey-docs/unit/MA.md

 * Can link be sever remotely in advance of a local uninstall?
 * Double-check that nothing reports anymore in other party tools before due date

+## Joint Venture

+Keep things separated and avoid mixing with main network.
+This can be with partner who are competitors on other project.
+It may be initially quicker but can create issue for security segmentation and legally (legal-hold requests).

 ## References

 * [PinnacleOne ExecBrief | The Hidden Cyber Risks of Mergers & Acquisitions, Mar 2025](https://www.sentinelone.com/blog/pinnacleone-execbrief-the-hidden-cyber-risks-of-mergers-acquisitions/)